 This period of a pup’s life is similar to primary school years for a human.
 Here, we teach them almost everything they need to know about the world around them, good behaviour and social interactions.
 It’s very important to us that our puppies are comfortable, relaxed and able to portray good self control during this stage, too.

 We also want our puppies to learn how to make the right choices with our guidance – which is crucial for a well behaved hearing dog.
 Find out more about what a puppy learns in their Puppy Two Star below.

 The 7 steps to achieving Puppy Two Star

 There are seven different areas of training that we focus on in this important stage of a puppy's training.

-These commands will be practiced throughout a hearing dog puppy’s life – from the young age of three weeks old.
-We are building on the amazing training they received in their Puppy One Star here – and introducing a few new aspects of each command like:
+These cues will be practiced throughout a hearing dog puppy’s life – from the young age of three weeks old.
+We are building on the amazing training they received in their Puppy One Star here – and introducing a few new aspects of each cue like:

 - Learning their name – and it’s used only for praise and not when they’re up to mischief!

-- Sit – this is now practiced in new environments and when it’s unexpected
+- Sit – this is now practised in new environments and when it’s unexpected

-- Wait – their puppy socialising volunteer now backs off and drops food or treats
+- Wait – their Volunteer Puppy Trainer now backs off and drops food or treats

-These commands are all key to a hearing dog’s training as there will be lots of occasions when each command is required.
-From out and about on public transport, to waiting at a restaurant to be seated – our clever canines need to be on their best behaviour.
+These cues are all key to a hearing dog’s training as there will be lots of occasions when each cue is required.
+From out and about on public transport, to waiting at a restaurant to be seated, our clever canines need to be on their best behaviour.
 This comes from the crucial training they learning in their Puppy Stars.